Development Charges Initiative

 - Fair Funding: Developers and new residents contribute to the cost of services they directly benefit from, rather than placing the burden on current residents.

-To ensure a structured approach to the Development Charges Study and By-law process, a timeline for completing tasks has been established and is shown below.
+To ensure a structured approach to the Development Charges Study and By-Law process, a timeline for completing tasks was established and is shown below.

 How to stay in touch